4.98 from 43 reviews

 Instructions

-7-8 cups mixed berries (I used fresh strawberries, blackberries, raspberries and blueberries), 2/3 cup sugar, or less if preffered, 3 Tbsp. cornstarch, 2 Tbsp. lemon juice, 1 tsp. vanilla extract, pinch of cinnamon
+7-8 cups mixed berries , 2/3 cup sugar, 3 Tbsp. cornstarch, 2 Tbsp. freshly sqeeuzed lemon juice, 1 tsp. vanilla extract, Pinch of cinnamon and pinch of salt

 • Make the biscuit batter: Mix the flour, sugar, baking powder, and salt together in a mixing bowl.
 Cut in the cold butter – I like to work the butter into the flour mixture by pressing it between my fingers until the butter pieces are the size of peas.
 You can also use a pastry cutter or just two forks.

-• Bake for ~40-45 minutes or until the tops are a nice golden/amber brown and the juices along the edges are bubbling.
+• Bake: Bake for ~40-45 minutes Start Timeror until the tops are a nice golden/amber brown and the juices along the edges are bubbling.

-• Allow to cool for ~5-10 minutes.
+• Coll and enjoy: Allow to cool for ~10-20 minutes Start Timer, as the filling will thicken as it cools.
 Scoop and serve with vanilla ice cream or whipped cream.

 Notes